QuarterShotofEspresso/CS120B-U24/L1/docs/README.md

-To view on browser, please open on Chrome.
+To view pdfs in browser, please open on Chrome.
 Safari doesn't work.